Ocean Ridge Treatment & Recovery

 Detox, Treatment, Recovery

-Going to rehab can be a powerful experience, basically giving yourself the chance to pick up a new toolset to proactively deal with life, addiction, and cravings.
+Going to rehab can be a powerful experience.
+Here, you’re giving yourself the chance to pick up a new set of tools that will allow you to proactively deal with life, addiction, and cravings.
 At the same time, moving to rehab can be an incredibly lonely experience as you leave friends, family, and your home behind.
 If you’ve never done so before, you might feel isolated, like everyone knows everything that’s wrong with you, and that you are alone.

-Most people are aware of 12-Step groups especially Alcoholics Anonymous, the self-help group that uses spirituality and peers to help individuals move past addiction.
+Most people are aware of 12-Step groups, especially Alcoholics Anonymous.
 12 Step is so common that more than 75% of all rehab centers in the United States offer it.
 And, studies show that it’s largely efficacious because it helps people make friends and creates social accountability.

 If you have people who understand what you’re going through to be accountable to, you’re much less likely to relapse.
 If you have to tell your friends and people who have shared emotions about their own problems with you that you have relapsed, it will feel like letting them down.
 And, those kinds of relationships are incredibly and powerfully motivating.